 All types of eczema can become exacerbated by winter conditions, but dyshidrotic eczema, which occurs on the hands, is especially likely to get worse during winter.
 Hands are often more exposed to cold, dry air than other parts of our body.
 And when you do wear gloves, your hands may be more likely to sweat.
 Finally, increased hand washing during cold and flu season can further strip the skin barrier of essential moisture.
 If you know that you tend to get winter eczema on your hands, make sure to give them extra TLC when the weather turns cold.

-Make This Winter Wonderful & Flare-Free with Gladskin
+Nourish Your Skin This Winter with Gladskin

 New to Gladskin?
 Discover more tips on how to manage eczema all year long at our blog, learn more about the science behind our groundbreaking Eczema Cream, or take our skin quiz!